cs3org/OCM-API/IETF-RFC.md

     Resource.
   - OPTIONAL requirements (array of strings) -
     The requirements that the sharee MUST fulfill to access the Resource.
-A subset of: - `mfa-enforced` requires the consumer to be MFA-authenticated.
+A subset of: - `must-use-mfa` requires the consumer to be MFA-authenticated.
 This MAY be used if the recipient provider exposes the `enforce-mfa`
-    capability.  - `use-code` requires the consumer to exchange the given `code` via a signed HTTPS request.
-This MAY be used if the recipient provider exposes the `receive-code` capability.
+    capability.  - `must-exchange-token` requires the recipient to exchange the given `sharedSecret` via a signed HTTPS request to the Sending Server's {tokenEndPoint} [RFC6749].
+    This MAY be used if the recipient provider exposes the `exchange-token` capability.
 * Protocol details for `webapp` MAY contain:
   - REQUIRED uri (string)
     A URI to a client-browsable view of the Shared